djalbat/reaction-with-style/README.md

   }
 }
 ```
-Note that because the NavigationButton has no style, the `className` property must be recovered from the `Button` subclass.
+Note that because the `NavigationButton` class component has no style, the `className` property must be recovered from the `Button` subclass.

+If you were to subsequently style

 ## An example of functional classes